ronkok/Temml/docs/administration.md

 7. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-8. WebKit fails to render anything inside the `<mpadded>` element.

-9. All browsers fail to flatten a circumflex accent in any font other than Latin Modern.
+8. All browsers fail to flatten a circumflex accent in any font other than Latin Modern.

 You can suggest revisions to this page at the Temml [issues page](https://github.com/ronkok/Temml/issues).